Police continue searches after Andrew Mountbatten-Windsor released from custody

 Andrew, who is the first senior royal in modern history to be arrested, was held in custody for around 11 hours before he was released under investigation by Thames Valley Police.

-The force said searches at a property in Norfolk – Andrew’s home on the Sandringham Estate – have now concluded.
-But, Thames Valley Police, the searches they were carrying out a Berkshire address – Andrew’s former home of Royal Lodge on the Windsor estate – will continue.
+Thames Valley Police said searches at a property in Norfolk – Andrew’s home on the Sandringham Estate – have now concluded.

+It added that searches of a Berkshire address, Andrew’s former residence Royal Lodge on the Windsor estate, will continue.

-Mr Trump, speaking to reporters as he headed to Georgia for an event, praised Andrew’s brother, the King, and said he “would be coming to our country very soon”.
+Mr Trump praised the King, and said he “would be coming to our country very soon”.

 The former duke was detained on his 66th birthday over allegations he shared sensitive information with Epstein while serving as the UK’s trade envoy.